Perungudi Lake: 2015 flooding and reexamination

 This lake reached its full capacity during the cloudburst that hit Chennai in December 2015.
 Prior to that not even 25% of water was retained by the lake due to poor maintenance of water inlets and encroachments.
 The beauty of the lake caught the attention of its nearby residents and motivated them to start a people's forum to protect the lake from pollution, abuse, encroachments, sewage water letdown, defecation, and water theft.
-From sprucing up the lake to hold a Lake Festival (PLF 2016- Perungudi Lake Festival 2016) on 26 January of 2016, like-minded individuals from nearby 15 residential association joined hands together for the cause of protecting the lake as the Perungudi Lake Area Neighbourhood Environment Transformation (PLANET).
+From sprucing up the lake to hold a Lake Festival (PLF 2016- Perungudi Lake Festival 2016) on 26 January 2016, like-minded individuals from nearby 15 residential association joined hands together for the cause of protecting the lake as the Perungudi Lake Area Neighbourhood Environment Transformation (PLANET).
 PLANET is a registered body of all resident associations around Perungudi lake.
 PLANET celebrated PLF 2017 in the month of February 2017 with several art and cultural programs with a perspective of promoting waterbodies.
 PLANET planted several tree saplings around the lake and regularly monitoring its growth.
 TN PWD supports the activities by the PLANET.